The Two Systems of Values

 Beauty, Goodness, and Benefit

-introducing thus the concept of 'Benefit-to-humanity' as the third value.
+introducing thus the concept of 'Benefit-to-society' as the third value.
 Benefit (or gain) is understood as actions leading to progress and advancement of individual's and society's life.

 According to Eastern philosophical perspectives, “value” has a human dimension, and therefore can be created and developed.
 Buddhist philosopher Dasiaku Ikeda defined the creation of value as: